Skip to content

 John Peters will not support any legislation that cuts earned Social Security or Medicare benefits for current or near-retirees.
 Full stop.

-He also believes it is his responsibility to be honest about the structural challenge — because the worst outcome for Florida seniors would be politicians refusing to act on the trust fund until the automatic 20-25% cut kicks in by default in 2033.
-Protecting benefits means fixing the structural problem, not pretending it doesn’t exist.
+He also believes it is his responsibility to be honest about the structural challenge.
+After nine terms — eighteen years — Kathy Castor has not delivered the bipartisan trust-fund fix that would protect FL-14 seniors.
+The worst outcome for Hillsborough County retirees would be politicians refusing to act on the trust fund until the automatic 20–25% cut kicks in by default in 2033.
+Protecting benefits means fixing the structural problem, not pretending it does not exist.

-Peters supports bipartisan solutions that strengthen the financial foundation of both programs for the long term — without breaking faith with the retirees of Sun City Center, Bradenton, Lakewood Ranch, and communities across District 16.
+John Peters supports bipartisan solutions that strengthen the financial foundation of both programs for the long term — without breaking faith with the retirees of Sun City Center, Apollo Beach, Riverview, Brandon, and communities across Florida’s 14th Congressional District.

 Frequently Asked Questions